 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from investments without significantly increasing risk.
 Some of the securities that we may invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the value of the investment to fluctuate.
 For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of our investment will probably decline.
 To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and short-term investments in a variety of securities including commercial paper, money market funds and government and non-government debt securities.
-In general, money market fluctuates with the prevailing interest rate.
+In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate.
 As of March 31, 2000, we neither had any holdings of derivative financial or commodity instruments, nor any foreign currency denominated transactions, and all of our cash and cash equivalents were in money market and checking funds.